 Water leaks from underground pipes will eventually flow out to the ground.
 In order to minimize the damage caused by leakage, it is important to detect leakage early and repair it at an early stage.
 Therefore, Tokyo Waterworks implements planned and mobile operations as leakage prevention works, and is taking measures to prevent leakage day and night.

-In order to make good use of limited water resources, Tokyo Waterworks repairs leakages in service pipes installed upstream to water meters within residential areas without charge except in special circumstances.
+While water distribution pipes are maintained by Tokyo Waterworks, service pipes are the property of the customer and are therefore maintained by the customer.
+However, in order to make good use of limited water resources, Tokyo Waterworks repairs leakages in service pipes installed upstream to water meters within residential areas without charge except in special circumstances.